Baby has Reflexes

 Baby’s Developments at Week 12

-Your baby at this stage is about the size of an apricot, measuring about 2-2.5 inches long.
+Your baby at 12 weeks is about the size of an apricot, measuring about 2-2.5 inches long.
 The development of most of the body structures is almost over.
 However, they still have a long way to go before they can mature.

 Developmental Highlights at Week 12